 What’s New at Your State Library?

-- Summer Reading at New York Libraries --Science is the 2014 theme and the slogan is "Fizz!
-Boom!
-Read!"
+- Summer Reading at New York Libraries --The 2015 slogan is Every Hero Has a Story.
 New York teams up with libraries in 47 other states in a national Collaborative Summer Library Program.
-Resources for Teens and Librarians Working with Teens are available on the TeenNY Facebook page.
-Find out more about the 2014 Teen Video Challenge competition at summerreadingnys.org!
+Resources for teens and those who work with teens are available on the TeenNY Facebook page.
+Find out more about the 2015 Teen Video Challenge competition at summerreadingnys.org!

-- Digital Audio Books And Players Are Popular!
-The New York State Talking Book and Braille Library (TBBL) provides FREE digital audio books and special players to all borrowers who qualify for talking book services in New York State.
-Individuals with qualifying print disabilities, and institutions such as schools, libraries, or health care facilities, may also register.
-Registered borrowers can choose to receive audio books in cartridge format (sent to them via FREE MATTER mail) but may also download over 30,000 books using BARD (Braille and Audio Reading Download) service.
-BARD is overseen by the National Library Service at the Library of Congress, but administered by Talking Book Libraries throughout the United States.
-Institutions like schools, senior centers, and health facilities may also apply for a BARD account.
-Public libraries may register with TBBL and apply for a BARD account to assist their patrons with using and downloading talking books.
-Learn more about Talking Book and Braille Library services and how to apply, check us out on Facebook, or call TBBL toll-free at 1-800-342-3688!
+- Talking Book services can benefit your patrons!
+The New York State Talking Book and Braille Library (TBBL) in Albany provides FREE digital audio books, special players, and braille books to all borrowers who qualify for talking book services in New York State.
+Individuals with qualifying visual or physical print disabilities and institutions such as schools, libraries, and a wide variety of facilities may also register for this FREE service.
+Registered borrowers may receive audio or braille books by mail (sent to them via FREE MATTER) and may also download over 55,000 audio and braille books and magazines using BARD (Braille and Audio Reading Download) service.
+Find out more about Talking Book and Braille Library services.
+Also check us out on Facebook.
+You may also call TBBL toll-free at 1-800-342-3688 or email us.

 - Research Library Digital Collections Now Available Through ArchivalWare!
 Collections include born digital documents and items from a variety of formats scanned by the State Library.
 Historical collections cover a large array of 18th and 19th century materials from many subject areas, including the Revolutionary War, the Civil War, Native American materials, and New York State laws and natural history.
 View these collections.